Skip to content

 Citation

-If you use ipc-module in your research or development, please cite the following details about RC bootcamp and its paper.
+If you use ipc-module in your research or development, please cite the following details about RC bootcamp and its paper. ipc-module is part of RC bootcamp and was released on PyPI at the same time as its publication.

-author = {Inoue, Katsuma and Kubota, Tomoyuki and Tran, Quoc Hoan and Akashi, Nozomi and Terajima, Ryo and Kabayama, Tempei and Guan, JingChuan and Nakajima, Kohei},
+author = {Inoue, Katsuma and Kubota, Tomoyuki and Hoan Tran, Quoc and Akashi, Nozomi and Terajima, Ryo and Kabayama, Tempei and Guan, JingChuan and Nakajima, Kohei},

-year = 2025,
+year = 2026,

-month = XX,
+month = feb,

-volume = {XX},
+volume = {36},

-number = {X},
+number = {2},

-pages = {XXXXXX},
+pages = {023109},

-issn = {XXXX-XXXX},
+issn = {1054-1500},

 doi = {10.1063/5.0283386}